jpillora/s3hook/README.md

 ### *Disclaimer*

 As this library self signs its own requests, it requires the access key **and the secret key**.
-For this reason, it should only be used for internal applications where the keys are only provided to trusted users, or in cases where a key is provided by the client and never sent to the server.
-In addition, the key set should **only** have access to a particular bucket and to a particular prefix.
+For this reason, it should **only** be used for internal applications where the keys are only provided to trusted users, **or** in cases where a key pair is provided by the user and never sent to the server.
+For additional security, a policy for the given key pair should be created to restrict access to a particular bucket *and* to a particular prefix.

 ## Example